slyzowo/WinCT/README.md

 A Windows Command Line Interface Tool

 ## How to install
-As of right now, you need to compile the program and after run it each time to use.
+As of right now, you have to click on the program to run it.
 This will be fixed in the future.

 ### Device support
-As of right now Winct only intentionally supports Windows 11, but compatibility with other Windows versions are probably there
+As of right now Winct only intentionally supports Windows 11, but compatibility with other Windows versions are more than likely available

-## Commands
-All the commands we have and plan to add

 ### System Commands
 - `winct sys.lock`